-Students working towards a master's degree in spiritual counseling may take courses that give them a foundation in general counseling theory and techniques.
-They look at methods of incorporating spiritual and religious beliefs into counseling practice and take courses in various types of counseling such as premarital, marital, adolescent and elder counseling.
+Students working toward a master's degree in spiritual counseling may take courses that give them a foundation in general counseling theory and techniques.
+They look at methods of incorporating spiritual and religious beliefs into counseling practice and take courses such as premarital, marital, adolescent and elder counseling.
 Other courses may cover sexuality, history of religions and the integration of psychology and theology.
+Students develop listening and communication skills, and learn to draw on their capacity for empathy.

+Enrollment in a master's degree program requires a bachelor's degree, preferably in psychology, and a 3.0 or better grade point average in undergraduate studies.
 An internship may be required.
 Graduates of these programs may have to be certified or licensed in order to work as a counselor.
 Requirements vary by state, and the rules may be different for a counselor affiliated with a religious organization.

 Courses in an online master's degree program in spiritual counseling can be completed entirely online or in a hybrid format.
 Fully online options often allow open enrollment at any time during the year.
 Course readings, lectures, presentations and other materials are accessible through a school's website.
 Students interact with instructors and other students via online forums and email.

 Participation in an online program requires a relatively new personal computer, productivity software, such as Microsoft Office, and Internet access.
 Schools may use a proprietary content management system or a commercial system, such as Blackboard.

 Master's degree programs in spiritual counseling are likely to offer the topic as a specialty or concentration within a master's degree program in counseling.
 Under this structure, students will have to complete a core set of counseling courses.

 Examines the major theories and models of psychological therapy in use today.
 Coursework focuses on applying therapeutic techniques and developing sensitivity, insight, compassion and other qualities essential to effective counseling.